Tony is a superhero and comic book enthusiast who enjoys sharing his musings with others through writing.

 Of course, there were scores of other horror anthology books published by D.C.
 Comics during the Bronze and Silver Ages.
 Ghosts, House of Secrets, The Unexpected, and Tales of Ghost Castle were among several titles produced by the iconic comic book house.

 With so much of the same talent working on all the books, the various anthologies were not much different from one another.
 Of them all, the long-running The House of Mystery title remained the top horror anthology D.C.
 Comics created.

 The three volumes of Showcase Presents: The House of Mystery reprint issues #174 through #226 of the book.
 Fans who pick up these collections can re-live a large part of the 1960s and 1970s tales published in the comic.

 One very simple (and fun) tale is "House of Horrors,” written by Jack Oleck and illustrated by Nestor Redondo and published in The House of Mystery #197 in December 1971.

 Frank's new girlfriend Anna lives in a creepy old house on top of a hill.
 After driving her home after a date, he notices two people moving a COFFIN into the old house.
 Frank becomes highly suspect of the goings-on in ye' old house and starts to poke around to figure out what's behind the mystery of the coffin.

-Anna is not too thrilled with his idiocy and he is embarrassing her in front of her brother and sister whom she lives with.
+Anna is not too thrilled with his idiocy, as he is embarrassing her in front of her brother and sister, whom she lives with.
 Frank is undeterred and drags the law into the mess.

 You have to read the story to find out.